LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

 4. In a separate terminal, run a Kafka producer (e.g., the conceptual producer code above, or use `kafka-console-producer.sh`).

-## Case Study: Leveraging Batch and Stream Processing at Netflix
+## Case Study: Leveraging Batch and Stream Processing at Amazon Prime Video

-**Company:** Netflix
+**Company:** Amazon

 **Industry:** Entertainment/Media Streaming

 **Overview:**
-Netflix, a global leader in streaming entertainment, processes an astronomical amount of data daily.
+Amazon, a global leader in streaming entertainment, processes an astronomical amount of data daily.
 This data ranges from user viewing history and UI interactions to system logs and billing information.
-To effectively manage and leverage this diverse data for personalized recommendations, operational efficiency, and business intelligence, Netflix employs a sophisticated data processing architecture that strategically combines both **batch** and **stream processing**.
+To effectively manage and leverage this diverse data for personalized recommendations, operational efficiency, and business intelligence, Amazon employs a sophisticated data processing architecture that strategically combines both **batch** and **stream processing**.

 ---

-**Challenges Faced by Netflix:**
+**Challenges Faced by Amazon:**

 1.  **Massive Data Volume & Velocity:** Billions of events (clicks, plays, pauses, searches, errors) occur daily from millions of users worldwide.
 This data needs to be ingested and processed efficiently.
 2.  **Real-time Personalization:** Users expect immediate and highly relevant content recommendations.
 Delays in processing viewing habits can lead to a degraded user experience.